robmadole/jig/docs/source/index.rst

 Jig isn't pushy.
 You can hit enter to commit anyway or :kbd:`c` cancels the commit and gives you a chance to make changes.

+What can the `common plugins`_ do besides check PEP8?

+* Pyflakes - analyze Python files and check for various erros (written by the Divmod developers)
+* Whitespace - look for lines with nothing but whitespace plus mixed tabs and spaces
+* Whoops - check for silly errors (like leaving a ``console.log(foo)`` in your JavaScript)

 In-depth docs
 --------------